 Does BlitzIt work on mobile devices?

 Yes, there are apps for iOS and Android.
-But be warned: the mobile version is still not as extensive as the desktop apps.
-Basic functionality works – adding tasks, starting a timer – but some features are missing and syncing can sometimes be slow.
-See it as a useful addition, not a full replacement for the desktop experience.
+But be warned: the mobile version is not yet as extensive as the desktop apps.
+Basic functionality works – adding tasks, starting timer – but some features are missing and the sync can sometimes be slow.
+See it as a handy addition, not as a full replacement for the desktop experience.

 Conclusion

 BlitzIt is a tool with a clear vision: combining tasks and focus in one interface.
-For people who struggle with procrastination and already use Notion, it can really help.
+For people who struggle with procrastination and already work with Notion, it can really help.
 The Blitz Mode is effective if you need that extra push to get started.

 But it’s not for everyone.
 The bugs are annoying, the mobile app is still too limited, and the price feels high for what you get.
 If you’re looking for a stable, mature tool, you’re better off with TickTick or Todoist.
 If you’re willing to accept some growing pains in exchange for a focus-first approach, then BlitzIt is worth trying.

 My advice?
-Grab the 7‑day trial and test the Blitz Mode intensively.
+Grab the 7-day trial and especially test the Blitz Mode intensively.
 If it works for you and you feel it really helps you get tasks done, then it’s worth the investment.
-And if you get the chance for a lifetime deal?
-Go for it.
-Because paying $1-$1 once is much more appealing than paying $1 per year for a tool that’s still in development.
+And if you get the chance on a lifetime deal?
+Grab it.
+Because for $ 50-$ 80 one-time it’s a lot more attractive than continuing to pay $ 60 per year for a tool that’s still in development.